SanikaHegde/Google-Images-Downloader/README.md

 - Browse through the results and click the "Download" button to download any image you like.

 ## Acknowledgements
--Google Custom Search API
+-  Google Custom Search API
--Axios for handling HTTP requests
+-  Axios for handling HTTP requests
--Bootstrap for responsive design (optional, if you decide to use it in the future)
+- Bootstrap for responsive design (optional, if you decide to use it in the future)

 ### Explanation: